evmcnb/quartz-v3/content/Cardiovascular examination.md

 - Measure BP - lying and standing
 - Peripheral vascular examination
-- 12 lead ECG - look for evidence of arrythmias
+- 12 lead ECG - look for evidence of arrhythmias
 - Dipstick urine - proteinuria or haematuria associated with hypertension
 - Capillary blood glucose - checking for DM
 - Fundoscopy - concerns about malignant hypertension